 Homesickness and How to Handle It

 It’s quite normal to go through periods of homesickness when you move countries, or cities, for a work opportunity, even if (on paper) everything seems like it should be rosy and wonderful.
-We spoke with Gemma Yates, our Group International Manager who recently moved from Brighton (England) to Melbourne (Australia), to get her tips on how to survive homesickness and get yourself back on track.

-How did work help you overcome your homesickness?
+How do you overcome homesickness?

 If you’ve moved over on your own but don’t fancy the idea of travelling solo, there are lots and lots of group tours you can join, in which you can explore UK, Europe or North Africa with a bunch of other young people.
 TNT Magazine is a great place to start researching reputable tour operators.